OrionExplorer/dcpam/src/DCPAM_WDS/README.md

 * DCPAM database.
 * Tables and views (see _app.DATA_), where integrated data is stored.

-More than one `json` configuration file can be configured to achieve more flexibile and parallel execution of configured processes.
-Each `json` file is executed by new instance of DCPAM WDS.

 #### Compilation (Linux)
 > Before attempt to compile, please adjust `ORACLE_DEP` paths in `makefile`.
 ```